hurui200320/lto-tar-backup-script/cygwin/README.md

 Note: Those scripts requires Cygwin running as administrator.
 Command `mt` and `LTOEnc` need those power to control the tape drive.

+## Status

+Since cygwin's pipe has severe performance issue, I have to write the middle tar file to a temp folder, then dd it to the tape drive.
+Thus I'm looking for a native windows solution.

+> When testing, `dd if=file of=/dev/nst0 bs=4M` gives full speed (160MB/s), but then using `dd if=file bs=8M | dd of=/dev/nst0 bs=4M` gives only half the speed (65MB/s).
+I assume the pipe implementation is hard/bad on windows.

 ## Requirement

 + Cygwin running as administrator